Regular expressions #

 - a single character (e.g.

-), or- an expression of the form:
+a), or- an expression of the form:

 - $e_1 | e_2$, or